parth-27/parth-27/README.md

 ## About Me

-Hey, My Name is Parth Patel, I'm a 3rd year ICT student at Ahmedabad University.
+Hey, My Name is Parth Patel, I'm a final year ICT student at Ahmedabad University.
 I am a Tech Enthusiast.
 Looking forward to learning new skills and add them to the list.

 <img src="https://raw.githubusercontent.com/parth-27/parth-27/master/dev.gif">